 Our Story

-About The Venue
+About The Wedding Venue

 Clare, a graduate of the Rhode Island School of Design, was taught to find inspiration in nature when shaping both form and function—a philosophy closely aligned with that of Santiago Calatrava, the architect behind both the Oculus and the Milwaukee Art Museum.
 Calatrava’s work often draws from organic forms, such as the anatomy of the human spine, resulting in architecture that is both emotionally resonant and structurally inventive.

 Completed in 2001, the Milwaukee Art Museum’s Quadracci Pavilion is one of the world’s first kinetic buildings.
-With its soaring, wing-like brise soleil and sculptural silhouette, it offers a striking and meaningful setting for Alexander and Clare’s celebration.
-The building has also served as a cinematic and commercial icon, appearing in major campaigns, including Porsche, and in films such as Transformers: Dark of the Moon.
+With its soaring, wing-like brise soleil and sculptural silhouette, it offers a striking and meaningful setting for Alex and Clare’s celebration.
+The building has also served as a cinematic and commercial icon, appearing in major campaigns, including for Porsche, and in films such as Transformers: Dark of the Moon.